Main Index

 Parameters

-intype = 0: linear fadeouttype envelope shape for the fade-out, at the end of the file
+intype – envelope shape for the fade-in at the start of the file

 intype = 1: exponential fade (the Default)